Quadriffis/immortal-millionaire/12 - have your money generate money.md

 3. I took out a loan to buy the chickens, and want to pay it back

 It's a silly example, but this is the basic mechanic of how the stock market operates.

+# Individual stocks are risky, markets less so

+Let's say we buy 5 of the 100 stocks of Acme Incorporated.
+This means we own 5% of the company and have a right to 5% of their profits every year.

+So long as Acme does well we will gain 5/100 = 5% of their substantial profits.
+But what if Acme goes bankrupt?
+Then we lose it all...
+Instead of buying shares in a company, we can buy shares of an index fund.

+> An index fund buys the top performing companies in a region/sector.

+For example the S&P 500 index fund buys shares in 500 big and reliable companies on the US market.
+If you buy 1 share in the S&P 500 index you in essence own a small portion of 500 companies.

+> An index fund like the S&P 500 is basically like betting on the 500 companies that have proven to generate profits.

+Why is this good?
+If one of the companies fails, the other 499 are still up and running.
+You spread your risk across many ventures without having to manage a complex share portfolio.
+Examples of an index 'market' are:

+- Big US companies (S&P 500)
+- Smaller companies that look like they will grow (Vanguard Global Small Cap)
+- Sustainable companies (Sustainable Europe Index Fund)
+- Companies in healthcare (Vanguard Health Care Index Fund)